- Home

 Information sessions are provided for applicants and there may be individual interviews with tutors in cases where the application raises some doubt about the suitability of the programme for the applicant.

-- Any qualification at Level 2 or above from the NZQF; or
+- a relevant qualification at NZQF Level 2 or above; or

 Recommendation